-Integral to preparing for the future is the alignment of the Workforce Strategy and the Leadership Competency Map.
-It is important to recognise the foundations of emerging digital skills, innovation, adaptability and flexibility in future roles and the delivery of services for the future.
-The linkages across the workforce and digital capabilities continue to be emphasised through national programmes, skill development and the Council's own Transformation Programme.
+The Workforce Strategy and the Leadership Competency Map recognise the foundations of emerging digital skills, innovation, adaptability and flexibility in the future roles and delivery of services for the future.
+The linkages across the Workforce and digital capabilities continue to be emphasised through national programmes and the Council's own Transformation Programme.

-The Council's Transformation Programme has established longer term projects crossing into 2021/22 with the continuation of digital functionality that evolves the workforce, communication and collaboration, as well as enhancing the customer experience of Council services.
-Elements of these projects were accelerated in the Covid pandemic as the Council responded and continued to deliver essential services.
+The commitments within the Transformation Programme and longer term projects crossing into 2020/21, see the foundations of modernising the way the workforce communicates and collaborates, as well as enhancing the customer experience of Council services.

-The Council continues to engage actively in the Digital Partnership through the Local Government Digital Office, with participation in a number of workstreams, in recognition of the benefits of the partnership in setting and supporting the digital opportunities for the future.
+The Council continues to engage actively in the Digital Partnership through the Local Government Digital Office, with participation in a number of workstreams continuing, in recognition of the benefits of the partnership in setting and supporting the digital opportunities for the future.

-The Council continues to ensure that the Workforce Strategy and Digital Strategy alignment enables longer term planning with the 'art of the possible' featuring prominently throughout.
-Understanding the gaps in our current and future resource requirements remains, with action planning in place to ensure these remain managed.
+Linking the Workforce Strategy & Digital Strategy has opened up a range of scenarios far beyond conventional workforce planning with the 'art of the possible' and being considered over the longer term.
+Understanding the gaps in our current and future resource requirements remains with action planning in place to ensure these remain managed.
 This is a key enabler in supporting improvements in service delivery, structures, systems and overall performance through people and in support of Best Value.

 Training needs analysis continues across all services, based on service roles and taking account of priorities and future requirements.
-Delivery through e-learning solutions continues to feature as a priority for the Workforce Strategy with opportunities through collaboration and sharing.
-The Elected Member development programme continues to be progressed within an established rolling programme of Elected Member briefings and workshops for specific topics and developments.
+The Council continues to report ongoing improvement in Performance Development Review (PDR) completion rates with ongoing focus increasing levels of compliance.
+Delivery through e-learning solutions continues to feature as a priority for the Workforce Strategy Teams with opportunities through collaboration and sharing.
+The Elected Member development programme continues to be progressed and reported within an established rolling programme of Elected Member briefings and workshops for specific topics and developments.

-Commitments for 2021/22 include the revisiting of the Employee Survey which took place in in September 2019, concluding in October 2019, covering key themes around:
+The Council undertook an Employee Survey in September 2019, concluding in October 2019, covering key themes around: